Name: Donald Curry

-- Curry has a record of 9-5 (7 KOs) in world title fights.
+- Retired with a record of 9-5 (7 KOs) in world title fights.

-- Curry has a record of 6-5 (2 KOs) against former, current or future world champions:
+- Retired with a record of 6-5 (2 KOs) against former, current and future world champions:

 - Defeated Jun-Suk Hwang by a fifteen-round unanimous decision to win the vacant WBA Welterweight Championship on February 13, 1983.

 - Defeated Marlon Starling by a fifteen-round unanimous decision to defend the IBF Welterweight Championship on February 4, 1984.

 Curry had been awarded the title by the newly founded IBF before the fight.

 - Defeated WBC Welterweight Champion Milton McCrory by a second-round KO to become the Undisputed World Welterweight Champion on December 6, 1985.

 - The Ring named Curry and Marvin Hagler Co-Fighters of the Year for 1985.

 - Lost the Undisputed World Welterweight Championship to Lloyd Honeyghan by a sixth-round TKO on September 27, 1986.